-Brentford have recently moved into a new stadium as their long-term home, Griffin Park, gave way to the Brentford Community Stadium in 2020.
+Brentford moved into a new stadium as their long-term home, Griffin Park, gave way to the Brentford Community Stadium in 2020.
 The stadium is also home to rugby union side London Irish.

 Actor and comedian Bradley Walsh played professionally at Brentford in the 1970s, but he never made the first team.
 Meanwhile, Brentford FC is often mentioned in the BBC Comedy People Just Do Nothing.

 Fulham and Queens Park Rangers, Brentford's fellow West London clubs, are widely regarded as the Bees' main rivals.
 Chelsea are also in close proximity to the Bees and they have met in the FA Cup in recent years.

 Brentford were often a match for Chelsea in their stint in the top flight prior to World War Two.
 However, in recent years, they have been consistently outclassed by the 2012 and 2021 European champions.